blontd6/Openfront-Future-Lobbies/README.md

   - Adds copy link button to future lobbies
   - When joining a future lobby it also copys the link to your clipboard

+This script does NOT
+  - Allow macros in game
+  - cheating in game
+  - contact external servers ( except openfront.io )
+  - use cookies
+  - read clipboard

 Say hi to blon if you see him. tell him his hair is nice or something